SolemmaLLC/ClimateStudioDocs/docs/thermalZoneSettings.rst

 **People Density** is a positive number that describes the number of occupants per m2 at peak density.

 **Metabolic Rate** A person’s metabolic rate corresponds to the speed at which chemical energy that is converted into heat.
 Metabolic rate depends on activity level (sitting, walking,…) as well as environmental factors such as ambient temperature and relative humidity.
 Metabolic rate is expressed in a unit called "met" with 1 met = 58.2 W/m2, which roughly corresponds to the heat emitted per unit surface area of an average person seated at rest.
-The surface area of an average adult is 1.8m2 meaning that a sitting adult emits around 58.2 W/m2 x 1.8m2 = 104W.
+The body surface area of an average adult is 1.8m2 meaning that a sitting adult emits around 58.2 W/m2 x 1.8m2 = 104W.
 Metabolic rates range from about 0.7met for sleeping to 2.0met or more for walking, lifting heavy objects etc.

 **Occupancy Schedule** is the schedule used to describe occupancy in the zone over time.
 Occupancy can range from zero to peak occupancy.

+**Airspeed Schedule** is the schedule used to local air movement in m/s within the zone which may be caused be caused by a combination of natural air movement from open windows, personal comfort fans or nearby air outlets.
+This air speed has not impact on energy use but modifies thermal comfort metrics such as Predicted Mean Vote and Adaptive Thermal Comfort for the zone.

 **Equipment Power Density** is a positive number that describes the peak energy emitted from all equipment in the zone such as computers, printers, coffee machines etc. It is provided in W per unit of floor area.